Position

 • Sort and process incoming packages according to designated routes and schedules.

-• Load and unload packages from delivery vehicles.
+• Load and unload packages from transportation vehicles.

-• Ensure packages are handled with care and delivered in a timely manner.
+• Ensure packages are handled with care to prevent damage.

 • Maintain accurate records of package handling and delivery.